 - Looking at a far greater number of pages — 200,000 per search query (Palekh looked at 150 per query).

 Korolyov is a far better attempt at matching achievements of Google's RankBrain AI system.
 Like all modern AI-based platforms, Korolyov teaches itself by processing new data.

 Plus, Yandex also announced that data from Yandex.Toloka, a mass-scale crowd-sourced platform for search assessors, would be fed into Yandex MatrixNet (the company's proprietary algorithm), along with anonymized feedback.
 The data from Toloka (human evaluation of web content) is used to train the machine-learning algorithm.

 So, you can judge by the evidence above that Yandex, though very similar to other search engines, is a separate microcosm with its own ecosystem.
 Once you are inside it, you have to play by its rules.
-However, when you know all the peculiarities, your SEO campaign for Yandex should be a success.
+However, when you follow this guide to SEO, you'll better understand the peculiarities—and therefore your SEO campaign for Yandex should be a success.